How to Make Yogurt Cheese (raw or pasteurized)Raw Milk at Home

 Yogurt Cheese Can Be Pasteurized or Raw

 As it turns out, the process of making raw yogurt cheese or pasteurized yogurt cheese is exactly the same.
+The process is exactly the same whether you are using Greek or regular yogurt as well.
 The only difference is that raw yogurt cheese will be a bit softer and easier to digest due to the presence of additional enzymes that were not destroyed by the pasteurization process.
 The most important enzyme present in raw yogurt cheese that is not present in pasteurized yogurt cheese is lactase which faciliates digestion of lactose (yes, if you have a lactose intolerance, you can probably consume raw yogurt cheese and other raw dairy products!).

 In addition, the enzyme to absorb the precious calcium so bio-available in yogurt cheese has been destroyed if you use pasteurized yogurt.
 This means your digestive system has to produce it or you won’t absorb it.
 This is why people who consume pasteurized dairy may still suffer from osteoporosis, but those who consume raw dairy are more greatly protected.